buk7456/FreeTX/doc/system_settings.md

 - **Round corners:** Turns on/off rounded corners in menus, dialog boxes, etc.
 - **Animations:** Turns animations on/off for toast messages, loading spinners, etc.
 - **Autohide trims:** Hides the trim bars on the home screen when the trims buttons are not being interacted with.
-- **Always show hours:** Whether to always shows the hours counter for timers.
+- **Always show hours:** Whether to always show the hours digits for timers.
 - **Numeric battery voltage:** Replaces the graphical battery gauge with the actual voltage readout on the home screen.
 - **Welcome message:** Turns on/off the "Welcome" message when starting up the handset.
 - **Splash screen:** Whether to show the user's custom splash screen during boot.
 See the "splash screen" folder for instructions on how to make a custom splash screen.